 September 20, 2020

-On September 11, 2020 the Texas State Board of Education (SBOE) approved five of the eight charters proposed by TEA Commissioner Morath:
+On September 11, 2020 the Texas State Board of Education (SBOE) approved five of the eight charters proposed by TEA Commissioner Morath.

-Charter expansion is unlimited, has very little public notice and no venue for public input.
+While the 2021 ILT and Uplift cases required city zoning approval because they were new building requests, most charter expansion is unlimited, has very little public notice and no venue for public input.
 Charters have expanded rapidly to 750 campuses across Texas, primarily at the sole discretion of the appointed not elected Texas Education Agency Commissioner.
 Learn about the charter expansion process.

 July 20, 2020 - Uplift Wisdom Prep Charter was approved for expansion, yet in 2018 the campus was rated Improvement Required (under the name Pinnacle, state ID# 57803015).

 Uplift serves fewer special education students and significantly fewer English learners and At-Risk students.